base-org/web/apps/base-docs/docs/tools/bridge-faq.md

 The bridge is designed to be user-friendly and accessible, even for those new to the technology.
 However, it's always recommended to have a basic understanding of blockchain transactions and best practices.
 If you're unsure, it might be beneficial to seek advice or further learning.

-### Can I interact with dapps on Base using my transferred digital assets?
+### Can I interact with apps on Base using my transferred digital assets?

-Yes, once your digital assets are on Base, you can interact with dapps deployed on it!
+Yes, once your digital assets are on Base, you can interact with apps deployed on it!

 ### Can I cancel a withdrawal?